krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

 **Question 2**: When the array does not contain `target`, what is the insertion point index?

-Further consider the binary search process: When `nums[m] < target`, $i$ moves, which means pointer $i$ is approaching elements greater than or equal to `target`.
+To analyze this further, consider the binary search process: when `nums[m] < target`, $i$ moves, meaning that pointer $i$ is approaching elements greater than or equal to `target`.
 Similarly, pointer $j$ is always approaching elements less than or equal to `target`.

-Therefore, when the binary search ends, we must have: $i$ points to the first element greater than `target`, and $j$ points to the first element less than `target`. **It's easy to see that when the array does not contain `target`, the insertion index is $i$**.
+Therefore, when the binary search ends, $i$ must point to the first element greater than `target`, and $j$ must point to the first element less than `target`. **It follows that when the array does not contain `target`, the insertion index is $i$**.
 The code is shown below:

 === "Python"